 To its credit, Hotspot Shield employs military-grade encryption for that all-important privacy.
 Speaking of privacy, HotSpot Shield still requires free users to enter their credit card information which they won’t use if users don’t opt to go premium in case they’re satisfied enough with the free service.

 They have over 1000 servers in 20 locations and can support up to five devices per free subscriber.
-In terms of security, one can be confident enough as the company is owned by McAfee.
-Free subscriptions however are limited to a few countries and is limited to only 500GB—per month.
-Definitely no good for videos but good enough for company app transactions and remote desktop computing.
+In terms of security, one can be confident enough as McAfee owns the company.
+Free subscriptions, however, are limited to a few countries and are limited to only 500GB—per month.
+No suitable for videos but good enough for company app transactions and remote desktop computing.

-As an up-and-coming VPN service, they need to impress with up to 10GB free bandwidth per month.
+As an active VPN service, they need to impress with up to 10GB of free bandwidth per month.
 They have eight server locations.
-The real limit however is that it only supports one device.
-If you use only one device, this is probably the best VPN so far.
+The real limit, however, is that it only supports one device.
+If you use only one method, this is probably the best VPN so far.

 In today’s internet landscape where security is paramount, it’s best to add a layer of security and privacy, even if it’s limited and free.
-Something is better than nothing and the solutions above aren’t exactly nothing.
+Something is better than nothing, and the solutions above aren’t exactly nothing.